henvic/globals/README.md

 # globals
-A command-line tool to help you identify and reduce global state on your source code.
+A command-line tool to help you identify and reduce global state on your Go source code (global variables and init() functions).

-It reports mutable names such as of global variables (except errors) and init functions.
+By default this tool doesn't report global variables for errors and regular expressions (regex).

 ## Install